Faxon Atherton: Oahu and California (1836–1839)

 would later be associated with in many real estate and commercial ventures).

-Several governors of the Mexican era were also his friends, among them Nicolas Gutierrez, José Castro, and Mariano Chico, as were many traders such as W. E. P. Hartnell, Nathan Spear; and the laters nephew, William Heath Davis, Jr.
+Several governors of the Mexican era were also his friends, among them Nicolas Gutierrez, José Castro, and Mariano Chico, as were many traders such as W. E. P. Hartnell, Nathan Spear; and the latter's nephew, William Heath Davis, Jr.

-It was time of influx of settlers from New England into the Pacific coast.
+This was time of influx of settlers from New England into the Pacific coast.
 His friend, William Heath Davis came from a Boston seafaring, ship-owning family.
 Davis was a clerk of a store in Monterey which was owned by his uncle, Nathan Spear.
 Like Atherton he liked the daughters of powerful men.
 Davis engaged in trading trips to Yerba Buena and the Hawaiian Islands and settled permanently in San Francisco, subsequently becoming one of the city's most prominent merchants and ship owners.
 Davis later married María de Jesús Estudillo, daughter of Joaquin Estudillo, a wealthy rancher.

 In 1839 Atherton was described by John Sutter as an upstanding merchant from Honolulu who later moved to California (although Atherton's own diary brings his moral character into question - see "Legacy," below).
 Sutter enjoyed dining with Atherton during his stay in Honolulu, whilst he waited for a boat to take him to California.
 During 1839, Atherton left Oahu on the Don Quixote, and sailed back to New England (via Valparaíso and Cape Horn) with 540 hides valued at $1000.
 He arrived in Boston during May and sold his cargo in Boston.
 Whilst in Boston he tried unsuccessfully to raise $4,500 to build a highway between Valparaiso and Santiago.
-Instead he returned to Chile with a $259 rotary printing press and a supply of enamel “address cards”.
+Instead he returned to Chile with a $259 rotary printing press and a supply of enamel "address cards".

 He established a ship chandler's store in Valparaiso, whilst at the same time trading in the hide and tallow and other merchandise.

 It was during this time that he met George Henry Bowen, who would become his business partner and lifelong friend.

 Chile (1839–1858)

 In Valparaiso he was a successful merchant, dealing in hides and tallow, foodstuffs, and other commodities.
 As such he was a desirable bachelor, and in 1843 he married into a prominent Chilean family and soon had a family.
 He wrote to his friend Thomas Larkin in California during August 1843 to say that he had married the previous month.
 Atherton's letter provides an insight for historians into the trade route in place at the time between Valparaíso, Mazatlán, and San Francisco.

 Between 1841 and 1846 Atherton had tried to lure Thomas Larkin into the Valparaiso lumber market.
-Although Atherton assured him that goods in Chile were cheeper, Larkin did not become interested in this trade, instead focusing on the Pacific Coast of Mexico.
+Although Atherton assured him that goods in Chile were cheaper, Larkin did not become interested in this trade, instead focusing on the Pacific Coast of Mexico.

-During the Mexican–American War from 1846 to 1848, Atherton’s wealth increased steadily and he wrote to Thomas Larkin that he had accepted drafts for $300,000 from whalers that had all been honored.
+During the Mexican–American War from 1846 to 1848, Atherton's wealth increased steadily and he wrote to Thomas Larkin that he had accepted drafts for $300,000 from whalers that had all been honored.